-The 360E electronic package is quite a bit less complicated that the "SE" version.
+The 360E electronic package is significantly less complicated than the multi-user "SE" electronics packages.
 A total of 22 circuit boards (versus 32 in the four-user 360SE) make up the logic of the machine.
-The circuit boards plug into a printed-circuit backplane -- a contrast to the 360SE, which uses a hand-wired backplane.
+The circuit boards plug into a printed-circuit backplane, in contrast to the 360SE, which uses a hand-wired backplane.
 There are a total of five common circuit boards between the 360E and the 360SE, with the rest of the boards being unique between the two machines.

 One of the Logarithm ROM Circuit Boards from the Wang 360E

-A total of 491 transistors are used in the 360E electronic package logic.
-It appears that the 360E electronic package was essentially a retrofit of the 320E electronic package, adding the additional circuitry to provide the four store/recall memory registers.
-A look at the backplane of the 360E shows a curious kludge involving an additional backplane circuit board piggybacked on the main backplane, and a bunch of hand-wired connections that are likely related to the memory register functionality.
+A total of 491 transistors are used in the logic of the 360E electronic package.
+Information from ordinal Wang Laboratories documentation indications that the 360E electronic package was essentially a retrofit of the 320E electronic package, adding the additional circuitry to provide the four store/recall memory registers.
+A look at the backplane of the 360E shows a curious modification involving an additional backplane circuit board piggybacked on the main backplane as well as a number of hand-wired connections that are likely related to the store/recall memory register functionality.

 The 360E Core Memory Board

-The core memory subsystem is used for storage of the calculator's arithmetic working registers, as well as for the store/recall memory registers.
-This multi-function use of the core memory subsystem reduces the complexity and component count of the machine significantly versus the use of transistorized flip-flop registers, used in the earlier Wang LOCI-2.
+Regardless of whether the electronics package provide access to store/recall memory registers, all of the 300-series electronics packages use magnetic core memory for storage of the calculator's arithmetic working registers.
+The 360E and 362E electronics packages also use the core memory subsystem for storage of the store/recall memory registers.
+This multi-function use of the core memory subsystem reduces the complexity and component count of the machine significantly versus the use of transistorized flip-flop registers, used in Wang Labs' earlier Wang LOCI-2.

 A Closeup View of the Core Memory Array

-The core memory system consists of a single board that makes up the core array and associated sense amplifiers and inhibit drivers that interface the memory to the rest of the electronics of the calculator.
-The addressing circuitry for the core array exists on other circuit boards.
+The core memory system consists of a single board that holds the magnetic core array, current steering diodes, and the memory sense amplifiers and inhibit drivers that interface the magnetic core to the rest of the electronics of the calculator.
+Also included on the core array board is a constant-current power source that provides a specific and stable current level that is calibrated to be 1/2 of the current required to flip the state of one magnetic core.
+By providing this current to one of the wires in the vertical direction, and another wire in the horizontal direction that intersects in a single core, the full current necessary to flip the state of the core exits.
+All of the other cores in the row and column will only see half of the current necessary, and thus will remain in their current state.
+The core memory addressing circuitry that selects the rows and columns for a given memory address is contained on other circuit boards.
 The core array in the 360E is arranged as four planes of 16 by 8 bits each, for a total of 512 bits.
-This organization allows for storage of eight 64-bit numbers.
-Each register in the machine consists of 64 bits, represented by sixteen 4-bit numbers.
-Digit representation is Binary-Coded Decimal (BCD).
+This organization allows for storage of eight 64-bit numbers addressed four bits at a time.
+Each register in the calculator consists of 64 bits, represented by sixteen 4-bit chunks.
+Decimal digits are represented internally as Binary-Coded Decimal (BCD).
 One digit is used to represent the sign of the number.
 Another digit represents the position of the decimal point within the number, and fourteen digits represent the number itself.
 Ten of the fourteen digits are displayed, with the remaining four digits used as guard digits to increase the accuracy of the machine.
-Four of the eight registers are used for the store/recall memory registers, and the remaining four registers make up the working registers of the calculator's logic, including the "W" (Working) register, from which the display is generated, and into which numbers from the keyboard are entered, the two accumulator registers, and the "L" (Logarithm) register.
+Four of the eight registers are used for the store/recall memory registers, and the remaining four registers make up the working registers of the calculator's logic, including the "W" (Working) register, from which the display is generated, and into which numbers from the keyboard are entered, the two accumulator registers, and the "L" (Logarithm) accumulator register.

 Inside the 360E Electronic Package

 Besides the circuit boards and backplane of the calculator, the electronic package also contains the power supply for the system.
-The power supply is a fairly basic linear power supply, with a surprisingly small transformer, the usual assortment of large computer-grade filter capacitors, rectifier diodes, and transistorized voltage regulation.
+The power supply is a fairly basic linear power supply, with a surprisingly small transformer, the usual assortment of large computer-grade filter capacitors, rectifier diodes, and transistorized voltage regulation circuitry.